joannaarreola/SQL/Customer Order Analytics Project.md

 **Approach:** Grouped by `Product` and used `SUM(Quantity)`
 ```
-SELECT Product, sum(Quantity) FROM BIT_DB.JanSales
+select Product, sum(Quantity) from BIT_DB.JanSales
-WHERE Product like '%Headphones%'
+where Product like '%Headphones%'
-GROUP BY Product
+group by Product
 ```
 *Repeat for February*